Pontiac Chieftain: First generation (1949–1954)

 The Star Chief was added to the Pontiac line in 1954 and the Chieftain was moved down to entry level status.
 Both cars were built on the A-body shell, but the new Star Chief had an 11 in extension added to its frame.
 Also in 1954, output of the eight-cylinder engines increased by about nine horsepower due to carburetor changes, up to 122 hp for the manual and 127 hp for the Hydra-Matic.
 The six-cylinder engines remained unchanged.

-Pontiac was the last GM division to abandon its prewar inline eight engines as Oldsmobile and Cadillac had adopted modern OHV V8s in 1949 and Buick in 1953.
+Pontiac was the last GM division to abandon its prewar inline eight engines as Oldsmobile and Cadillac had adopted modern OHV V8s in 1949 and Buick in 1953; Chevrolet had never has an inline eight.
 The 1953-54 Pontiacs had been meant for the division's new OHV 287 V8; however, Buick division managers succeeded in delaying its launch until 1955 to avoid upstaging their "Nailhead" Buick V8.

 Partially because of competition from Chevrolet, Oldsmobile, and Buick, and partially because Pontiac still lacked a V8, total sales fell by 30% in 1954.

 Also in 1954, power brakes, "power lift" windows (only for the front doors), as well as air-conditioning were offered as extra cost options for the first time.
 The 1954 Pontiacs have the distinction of the first production car in the US to have an air conditioning system in the modern sense with in-dash controls.
 In addition, a far more responsive and fully adjustable front seat was added.